BChan26/Consolidated-U3-Notes/README.md

 ```
 'use strict'
-// require serialize to initialize our model class
+// require Model class from sequalize
 const { Model } = require('sequelize')

 // export a function that declares a class called "User" that extends